Pediatric Cardiac Inpatient Care

 Since babies with cardiac problems may experience neurodevelopmental challenges, we have staff dedicated to this aspect of your child’s wellbeing.
 Our program nurse coordinates weekly discussions with your child’s care team, educates families about the importance of neurodevelopmental care, and provides enrichment activities.
 For many children up to age 2, after they are well enough to go home, our neurodevelopmental specialists can follow up regularly with them in our Pediatric Cardiac Neurodevelopmental Clinic.

-Navigating your child’s care can be overwhelming and confusing.
-That’s why we have a full-time nurse liaison who is dedicated to helping you by gathering updates from your care team and answering questions.
+Managing your child’s care can be overwhelming and confusing.
+That’s why we have a full-time nurse navigator who is dedicated to helping you by answering your questions and coordinating with your care team.

 Virtual Rounding for Offsite Parents and Caregivers